 Top Colleges by Major – Methodology

-In order to identify top colleges for each major, we relied on six equally weighted variables, namely those for major emphasis, major share, institutional selectivity, class size and student-to-faculty ratio, peer assessment, and graduate earnings.
+In order to identify top colleges for each major, we relied on five weighted variables, namely those for major emphasis, major share, academic rating, peer assessment, and graduate earnings.
 Variables and their corresponding weights (in parentheses) are detailed below:

 Indicates the number of students at an institution studying a specific major.
 If a high percentage of students at a particular college are studying a major, it is likely that the major attracts a relatively large portion of the institution’s resources.
 To measure major emphasis, we relied on data collected by the National Center for Education Statistics as reported by The Integrated Postsecondary Education Data System (IPEDS).

 If a college enrolls a relatively high percentage of all students in the United States studying a particular major, it is likely that the college has been identified by prospective students, employers, and other stakeholders as a leader in that subject area.
 Though this assumption may result in bias against smaller institutions or programs, it is important to account for the fact that larger programs often have the ability to attract more tuition revenue, meet fixed costs, and reinvest the major’s offerings.
 To measure major share, we relied on data collected by the National Center for Education Statistics as reported by IPEDS.